ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ##### RAG: Bridging the Qualitative Gap

 Currently, the common functionality lacks modules to ensure the solution meets quality criteria, specifically in areas such as hallucination mitigation and tolerance against misuse.
 To address these gaps, we propose using guardrails for quality assurance.
-This includes a retry strategy and a fallback mechanism designed to enhance reliability and robustness.
+This includes a retry strategy and a fallback mechanism designed to enhance reliability and robustness. ([About Guardrails](https://docs.nvidia.com/nemo/guardrails/user_guides/guardrails-process.html))

 NeMo guardrails provide the following levels of checks that are relevant to our project: